John Denys Taylor: Death

+Taylor died on 4 May 1987, near the Bonda Region in Harare, Mashonaland East, Zimbabwe.

 Legacy

 Taylor developed the Bonda Mission Hospital as well as a nursing education program.
-In 1962, the Birmingham Medical School sent a delegation to Rhodesia with the intent to establish the Salisbury Medical School within the Rhodesian region to open in 1963.
-Delegates included Kevin Bland, Professor McLaren, Professor Stammers and Dr. D.M.
-Blair.
+In 1962, the Birmingham Medical School sent a delegation to Nyanga with the intent to establish the Salisbury Medical School.

 Under Taylor's leadership, the "New Look" was established for missions in 1959 through both foundation and government funding.
+At the time, nursing and orderly staff at the mission with Taylor received approximately half of the Government starting salaries for similar posts, which teaching staff at mission hospitals received equal pay to government teaching staff.
+This prompted the “best school students” to go into the field of teaching rather than into mission practice.

 The New Look recognized the necessary adjustment towards equitable salaries for those in mission work, especially those funded by an English establishment, including the Church of England.
-To prevent the distrust of the government and also allow for the continuation of the effort by the mission hospital, the revision was accomplished to at the minimum have the same equal starting salary of similar positions within the Government hospitals.
-At the time, nursing staff at the mission with Taylor received approximately half of the Government starting nursing salary and nursing orderlies was less than half of government nuring orderlies.
-Teaching staff at mission hospitals received equal pay to government teaching staff.
-This prompted the “best school students” to go into the field of teaching rather than into mission practice.

-In addition to salaries, grants and donations at the "New Look" time were placed towards building new living quarters for the nursing staff and training through the (State Registered Nurses)S.R.N.
+In addition to salaries, grants and donations at the "New Look" time were placed towards building new living quarters for the nursing staff and training through the (State Registered Nurses) S.R.N.
 The S.R.N. was originally the goal of the education program and establishment of the Bonda Mission Hospital.